kangyuuuuf/SummerPlan/LeetCode.md

 ## Heap/Priority_Queue

+A priority queue is a **special type of queue** in which each element is associated with a **priority value**.
+And, elements are served on the basis of their priority.
+That is, higher priority elements are served first.

 #### [**703.
 Kth Largest Element in a Stream**](https://leetcode.com/problems/kth-largest-element-in-a-stream/)

 We know that we need to find the $k^{th}$ element, which means that the element after $k^{th}$ are meaningless.
 Using Priority_queue to sort the $k^{th}$ largest value and each time we add a new element, pop the front element in the queue.